-Susan Woods Nonprofit Solutions provides nonprofit video classes to help nonprofit professionals start, fund, manage, and sustain nonprofit organizations successfully.
-When you purchase the nonprofit video classes, you can view them around your schedule, at your pace, in the privacy of your homes, and as many times as you like.
-You own the video class.
-The nonprofit class videos are only $20 each.
+Susan Woods Nonprofit Solutions provides Online Nonprofit Video Classes to help nonprofit professionals start, fund, manage, and sustain nonprofit organizations successfully.
+When you purchase the Online Nonprofit Video Classes, you own them.
+Therefore, you can view them around your schedule, at your pace, in the privacy of your home, and as many times as you like for only $20 per class.

-Please allow 24 hours to receive your nonprofit video class at the e-mail address you provide.
+Please allow 24 hours after purchase to receive the link to your Online Nonprofit Video Classes to the e-mail address you provide.

 HOW TO START A 501(C)(3) NONPROFIT ORGANIZATION IN 20 SIMPLE STEPS

 Earning 501(c)(3) status is a very tedious process.
 This class teaches you the 20 steps required to start a 501(c)(3) nonprofit organization that comply with the Internal Revenue Service (IRS) guidelines.
 Examples of topics included are how to perform a needs analysis, how to name the nonprofit organization, where to offer the services, and more.

 The “Form 1023: Application for Recognition of Exemption” is the official application packet that the IRS uses to determine the eligibility of organizations to earn the 501(c)(3) status.
 This class guides you through the steps to complete the application packet that will increase your probability of approval by the IRS.